 Not drinking fruit juice or having foods and drinks without added sweeteners is usual for me.
 I included these criteria for anyone who chose to join in the challenge.

 How did I overcome the missing sugar?

-Instead of granola on my yoghurt, I chose a mix of seeds, nuts and dried fruit.
+Instead of granola on my yoghurt, I chose a mix of seeds, nuts, and dried fruit.
 Fresh fruit would be a good option too.
-Moving forward I will make my own granola without added sugar or honey.
+Moving forward, I will make my own granola without adding sugar or honey.

-Soy milk, other that the glass I drank to finish the container, is not a regular food for me.
+Soy milk, other than the glass I drank to finish the container, is not a regular food for me.
 I usually have dairy or rice milk (without added sugar).

 “In regards to any side effects or health and wellbeing benefits, non to report, but then I don’t usually eat a lot of added sugar.”

 My usual amount of added sugar

 The amount of sugar that I would usually have from foods with added sugar

 - Homemade muffins: 2 per day for 5 days, up to 10 teaspoons of added sugar for the week

 - Chocolate: if I’d eaten 3 almonds, I would have had 3 teaspoons of added sugar